bdsaen/bdsaen.github.io/README.md

 The focus of this site will grow over time, but for now contains details surrounding IBM WebSphere Applicaiton Server, Open Liberty (or WebSphere Liberty) and IBM MQ.

-Some topics may be indirectly related to these products, such as creating key stores and SSL certificates using openssl, ikeyman or keytool
+Some topics may be indirectly related to these products, such as creating key stores and SSL certificates using openssl, ikeyman or keytool.

 # Products